ianchanning/stopwatch/readme.md

 <div id="myStopwatch"></div>
 ```

-Now, at the end of your document, just before the closing BODY tag, initialize the stopwatch.
+Now, at the end of your document, just before the closing `</body>` tag, initialize the stopwatch.

 ```javascript
 <script type="text/javascript">